+One of Europe's oldest cities with a rich Viking heritage, today's Waterford retains its charming old-world feel, with intersecting narrow streets and alleyways leading visitors on mini journeys of discovery as they explore.
 As well as the well-known House of Waterford Crystal, visitors should look out for the Waterford Treasures museums: the Medieval Museum, Reginald's Tower and Bishop's Palace.

 The Glen of Aherlow is a valley found in the western part of County Tipperary, between the Slievenamuck and Galtee Mountains.
 The main village of the valley is Lisvarrinane.
 The Irish poet and Catholic priest Geoffrey Keating took refuge in the caves of the valley while on the run and writing his masterpiece 'Foundation of Knowledge on Ireland'.

 Keen walkers and occasional strollers will be equally glad they looked up the eight looped walking trails that are marked here.
 Five of these start at the Christ the King Trail Head.
 The rest all begin at Lisvarinane Village Trail Head.
 Distances range from one mile to four miles.

 The car park at the popular 'Christ the King' statue can get quite busy during the summer, but it is from here that the best views of the glen and valley can be enjoyed.